Plant EvoDevo: Articulation Morphology of Plants

 boundlessness is form.

-Since articles are continuous with the whole plant, their form is boundless, yet this boundlessness manifests as the form of articles.
-Thus, there is no contradiction between boundlessness and articulation, which is indicated by saying that the plant is an articulated whole, a unity in multiplicity, where form and boundlessness coincide.
+Since articles are continuous within the whole plant, their form is boundless, yet this boundlessness manifests as the form of articles.
+Thus, there is no contradiction between boundlessness and articulation, which is indicated by saying that the plant is an articulated whole, a unity in multiplicity, in which form and boundlessness coincide.

 Evo-Devo and Articulation Morphology

 According to evo-devo, the evolution of plants is the evolution of plant development (Minelli 2018, Rutishauser 2020).
 Morpho evo-devo emphasizes the morphological aspects of evo-devo (Wanninger 2015, Petrone-Mendoza et al. 2023).
-Within this framework, articulation morphology investigates morphological changes in ramification and articulation.
+Articulation Morphology provides a conceptual framework for morpho evo-devo.
+Within this framework, it investigates morphological changes in ramification and articulation in the evolution of development.
 The evolution of land plants involved a shift from dichotomous to lateral ramification and eventually also to axillary branching.
-In many cases, laterally formed articlesgave rise to additional articles - for example, in compound leaves.
-Whereas in mainstream morphology simple and compound leaves are considered homologous, in articulation morphology they are not because simple leaves are due to one ramification and compound leaves to another set or sets of ramifications.
-What counts are ramifications and the resulting articulation.
-Hence, the challenge in evo-devo is to explain the change in ramification and articulation.
-Instead of asking how organs such as stamens and carpels changed, the more fundamental question is now how and why ramification and articulation changed, how and why one system of articles became transformed into another one.
+In many cases, laterally formed articles gave rise to additional articles - for example, in compound leaves.
+Whereas in mainstream morphology simple and compound leaves are considered homologous organs, articulation morphology emphasizes the transformation from a single ramification in simple leaves to additional ramifications in compound leaves.
+What matters are the ramifications and the resulting articulation.
+Therefore, instead of or in addition to enquiring about the homology of organs, articulation morphology poses the more fundamental question of how patterns of ramification and articulation have changed during ontogeny and phylogeny.

-Although a change in ramification and articulation is of central importance in evolution, we have to recognize also the prevalent repetition of ramification and articulation in both development and evolution.
-For example, the same articles such as a particular leaf type may be produced repeatedly along the stem of a plant.
-Similarly, much repetition occurs during evolution.
+Although change in ramification and articulation is central to evolution, we also have to recognize the prevalent repetition of these processes in both development and evolution.
+The same or similar articles, such as a particular leaf type, may be produced repeatedly along the stem and may persist over long evolutionary periods.
 Only some patterns of ramification and articulation change, whereas many others are retained over long periods.

-Switching from an organ-based approach to one centered on ramification and articulation can change the questions we ask and the insights we obtain.
-Consider the example of carpels.
-In mainstream morphology, a carpel is interpreted as a closed megasporophyll, that is, a leaf homologue.
-In contrast, according to articulation morphology, ramification at the floral apex produces a carpel primordium that develops into an article, the carpel, which I prefer to call a gynoecial appendage (Sattler 2024).
-As the gynoecial appendage develops, ramification leads to the formation of ovules: first the nucelli, then the integument(s).
-Hence, the formation of a carpel (a gynoecial appendage with ovules) involves three or four ramifications resulting in four kinds of articles: the gynoecial appendage, the nucellus, and one or two integuments.
-Contrary to the organ-based approach of mainstream morphology, the question in articulation morphology is no longer whether the carpel is a leaf homologue.
-The question is how have ramification and articulation changed.
-This provides a new direction for evo-devo research: instead of analyzing the carpel as a whole, we have to ask questions about the ramifications and the resulting articulations: where is the placenta, which is an article, formed?
-How does it ramify, and what articles result from the ramification?
+Switching from the organ-based approach of classical mainstream morphology to one centred on ramification and articulation can change the questions we ask and the insights we obtain.
+For example, consider carpels.
+In mainstream morphology, a carpel is interpreted as a closed megasporophyll, that is, an organ homologous with a leaf.
+In contrast, according to articulation morphology, ramification at the floral apex produces a carpel primordium that develops into an article, which I prefer to call a gynoecial appendage (Sattler 2024).
+As this gynoecial appendage develops, further ramification leads to the formation of ovules: first the nucelli and subsequently the integument(s).
+Thus, the formation of a carpel (a gynoecial appendage bearing ovules) involves three or four successive ramifications, resulting in four or five kinds of articles: the gynoecial appendage, the placenta, the nucellus, and one or two integuments.
+From this perspective, contrary to the organ-based approach of mainstream morphology, the question in articulation morphology is no longer whether the carpel is a leaf homologue.
+The question is how ramification and articulation have changed.
+This reorientation opens a new direction for evo-devo research: instead of analyzing the carpel as a single organ, we enquire about the ramifications and the resulting articulations: where is the placenta - an article - formed?
+How does it ramify, and which articles result from the ramification?
 Since these questions concern morphology, the fundamental importance of morphology in evo-devo research becomes evident.
-Before proceeding to analyses of developmental genetics, which are important in evo-devo, the initial questions are framed in morphological terms, and here we have the choice between categorical terms of mainstream morphology, laden with questionable assumptions of homology, or terms of articulation morphology that refer to directly observable processes.
-Thus, articulation morphology can reorient analyses of developmental genetics to articles, the fundamental units of plant morphology.
+Thus, the initial questions are framed in morphological terms, and here we have the choice between the categorical concepts of mainstream morphology, laden with problematic assumptions of homology, or concepts of articulation morphology that refer to directly observable morphogenetic processes leading to the formation of articles.

 Conclusions

-Ramification can also be understood as an expression of differential growth since differential growth may lead to articulation.
+Ramification can also be understood as an expression of differential growth, since differential growth may give rise to articulation.
 And the development of the articles can be seen as a process of differentiation.
-Thus, instead of referring to a plant as an articulated whole, one could conceive of it as a differentiated whole.
-However, in articulation morphology this differentiated whole is described in terms of articles, not in terms of organs as in mainstream morphology.
-Instead of 'articles', one could refer to segments, structural units, or simply structures, defined by ramification, that are differentiated in many ways.
+Thus, instead of referring to a plant as an articulated whole, one could conceive of it as a differentiated whole that produces articles.
+Instead of ‘articles,’ one could refer to segments, structural units, or simply structures defined by ramification – that is, by differential growth.
+Articulation can then be described as structuration: the formation of structures.
+These structures are understood dynamically as process combinations, and they encompass the whole continuum from organs to hairs.

-Mainstream morphology remains useful and complementary to articulation morphology, but it cannot accommodate structures that deviate from its categorical organ-based framework.
-In contrast, articulation morphology is all-encompassing.
-Even the most deviant structures can be understood as deviant patterns of ramification and articulation.
-Thus, articulation morphology provides a more comprehensive framework, which can open new avenues for evo-devo research.
+Mainstream morphology remains useful and complementary to articulation morphology, but it cannot accommodate structures that deviate from its categorical, organ-based framework.
+In contrast, articulation morphology is all-inclusive: even the most deviant structures can be understood as deviant patterns of ramification and articulation.
+Thus, articulation morphology provides a more comprehensive framework that can open new avenues for evo-devo research by encouraging new questions in terms of ramification and articulation.
+On this basis, an integration of articulation morphology with molecular genetics may also be explored.

 References